astro/erlang_couchdb/README.markdown

 interface, too, when modifying multiple documents and the database is thus always consistent.

-Can't transaction restarting loop forever?
+Can't Transaction Restarting Loop Forever?
 ------------------------------------------

 The main doubt is: when there are many writers to the same document,